VimDrones/Vimdrones-Docs/docs/designer.md

 **How to remove the LED glow?**

-* If your computer configuration is not high， we suggest you to remove LED glow effect
+* If your computer configuration is not high, we suggest you to remove LED glow effect
 * **Led** -> **Settings**, remove the "√" in from of use_nodes, then click **update**
 ![Vimdrones Designer Create Drone Team](/static/create-drone-team-no-use-node.png "Vimdrones Designer Create Drone Team")